Skip to content

 6. Require approvals (set number, e.g. 1).

-7. Require status checks: add CI, Smoke Install (E2E), assay-action-contract-tests (or the exact job names your workflows expose; check Settings → Branches → Branch protection or the Ruleset UI for the list of available checks).
+7. Require status checks: add CI, lane-check, and host-capability-check (or the exact job names your workflows expose; check Settings → Branches → Branch protection or the Ruleset UI for the list of available checks).

 8. Require branches to be up to date before merging.